Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — Midnight Season 1

 Collapsing Star.
 This can only be cast under the following conditions:

-Void Metamorphosis is currently active;- You have gathered a total of 30 Soul Fragments;
+Void Metamorphosis is currently active- You have gathered a total of 30 Soul Fragments

-- On entry via the
+- On entry once via the

-Midnight Apex Talent.
+Midnight Apex Talent

 When cast, this deals massive Cosmic damage to your target and nearby